 The Glossary is your site's custom repository for definitions and explanations of words, phrases, and terms that are used within your organization.
 This can be very valuable because it's not uncommon for industry veterans and topic experts to sometimes forget that not everyone has their wealth of knowledge.
 The Glossary makes it easy for people to share this knowledge -- and it makes it easy for your members to look up technical terms and other jargon that they might come across when interacting with your Higher Logic site.

-NOTE: This is an optional product in Higher Logic sites.
+NOTE: This is an optional product in Online Community.
 If you don't see it, it might not be enabled for your site.
-It can be enabled by a site admin as described below in Manage your site Glossary.
+To request that it be enabled, create a case.

 One of the best features of the Glossary is that it is "wiki" based.
 This means that it is open and collaborative, and all of your site members can: